 Villages Around Petworth

-All around Petworth you will find lovely little villages and towns each with their own unique appeal.
-History, Churches and local Pubs will entertain you as you visit them.
-Here we have selected a few that you should visit and also some links to websites that hopefully will let you understand more.
-If you can try to park and walk around, you will discover so much more.
-ENJOY!
+All around Petworth you will find lovely little villages and country towns each with their own unique appeal.
+Here we have selected a few that you should visit and also some links to websites that will let you understand more.
+Wherever possible, park up and walk around as you will discover so much more.

 Area Map – CLICK HERE

 Sutton is one of the more remote West Sussex villages.
-Blocked off at the South by the South Downs and connected other directions through windy country lanes, it’s a quiet and peaceful village.
-There’s a good village pub The White Horse, and fine walking countryside surrounding.
+Blocked off to the south by the South Downs and connected other directions by winding country lanes, it’s a quiet and peaceful village.
+There’s an excellent village pub The White Horse, and fine walking countryside to enjoy.

 St John the Baptist’s church in Sutton dates back to the 11th century and has been altered and added to over the centuries.

 The grounds of the nearby Coates Castle are a designated area of Special Scientific Interest due to them containing the last known UK population of a type of field cricket – these are black with brown or yellow patch at the base of the wings.

 Fittleworth, on the River Rother between Petworth and Pulborough, has a deserved reputation of one of the prettiest parts of West Sussex.
 Hesworth Common is a lovely place for a stroll in the woods.

 The Swan Inn is a 14th century coaching Inn which gained a reputation as a magnet for artists at the end of the 19th Century, offering lodgings and fayre in return for original paintings.
 These can be seen in the bar today.